What is a cloud native application protection platform (CNAPP)?

 It may seem complex to differentiate which platforms align with the CNAPP architecture.
 A good place to start is checking out industry analyst reports.
 The 2021 Gartner, Emerging Technologies: Future of Cloud-Native Operations, mentioned Trend Micro as an example of a CNAPP vendor.
 If you’re interested in learning how Trend Micro Cloud One™, our security services platform for cloud builders, can fit into your CNAPP architecture, check out our documentation.

 - Disclaimer: Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner’s Research & Advisory organisation and should not be construed as statements of fact.
+Gartner research publications consist of the opinions of Gartner’s Research & Advisory organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.
 GARTNER is a registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and is used herein with permission.
 All rights reserved.

 1 Gartner, Innovation Insight for Cloud-Native Application Protection Platforms (Neil MacDonald, Charlie Winckless, August 2021)